OUTREACH

 Carroll County Soup Kitchen serves meals on a regular basis for those experiencing hunger in our area.
 They also provide take-home meals for those with ongoing food needs.

-THS Shelter serves and assists those who are experiencing homelessness and other critical needs by building bridges that lead to a more abundant life in Jesus Christ.
-THS Shelter operates overnight sheltering during winter weather and provides ongoing assistance to those in critical need.
+THS Homeless Resource Bridge serves and assists those who are experiencing homelessness and other critical needs by building bridges that lead to a more abundant life in Jesus Christ.
+THS provides benevolence assistance for temporary sheltering and advocacy towards permanent housing solutions.